 An underweight kitten may harbor a health condition which requires veterinary attention, such as fleas or worms.
 It's possible you may also be underfeeding her as kittens have higher nutrition needs than adult cats.

-Tracking Your Kitten's Weight
+Tracking Your Kitten's Weight With a Growth Chart

 A kitten growth chart shows you the important changes occurring in your kitten's early development.
 It can help you to make sure your kitten is healthy, and your veterinarian will appreciate the extra information you provide.